 This is where organization leaders play the most significant role – to identify the necessary changes, to introduce them within the workforce, to justify them to the employees, and most importantly to deliver what is promised out of those changes.
 ‘Acceptance of change’ as a part of corporate culture implies that people should be ready and positive towards any sort of change rather than be worried about their execution.

 Acceptance of change is possible only when the employees at large will develop a positive outlook towards change and will think out of the box to introduce them for the good of the company.
 Although it is easier said than done, a pragmatic and intuitive approach can help people accept changes as part of organizational culture.

-It is also advisable to have workshops or sessions with employees to gauge their belief system about change and aspects that dominate their thought-process.
-This can be done by studying their behaviours, habits, emotional quotient, their expectations from work, professional goals and personal motives.
+It is also advisable to have workshops or sessions with employees to gauge their belief system about change and aspects that dominate their thought processes.
+This can be done by studying their behaviors, habits, emotional quotient, expectations from work, professional goals, and personal motives.
 Communication plays a powerful role here between the leaders and the employees.

-Corporate vision is the most powerful statement that every employee reckons and hence it becomes easier and faster for them to accept change as part of the corporate culture.
-Agility, resilience and versatility can become the most valued attributes of a company that can keep its employees alert, active and intuitive always to look out for newer opportunities and scopes of business improvement.
+The corporate vision is the most powerful statement that every employee reckons and hence it becomes easier and faster for them to accept change as part of the corporate culture.
+Agility, resilience, and versatility can become the most valued attributes of a company that can keep its employees alert, active and intuitive always look out for newer opportunities and scopes of business improvement.

 So, is your company and its leaders ready to make the best out of organizational change to make it a part of your corporate culture?
 It’s time to retrospect.